kartoza/docker-postgis/README.md

 **Note:** We recommend using ``apt-cacher-ng`` to speed up package fetching - you should configure the host for it in the provided 71-apt-cacher-ng file.

+## Tagged versions

+The following convention is used for tagging the images we build:

+kartoza/postgis:[postgres_version]-[postgis-version]

+So for example:

+``kartoza/postgis:9.4-2.1`` Provides PostgreSQL 9.4, PostGIS 2.1

+**Note:** We highly recommend that you use tagged versions because successive minor versions of PostgreSQL write their database clusters into different database directories - which will cause your database to appear to be empty if you are using persistent volumes for your database storage.

 ## Getting the image